Diagnosing Foot/Ankle Arthritis

 - Joint stiffness.

-- Increased pain in the morning, or after period of sitting down.
+- Increased pain in the morning, or after a period of sitting down.

 How is Foot/Ankle Arthritis diagnosed?

 Due to the number of conditions known to affect feet and ankles, diagnosing the exact issue at hand can be difficult without a particular procedure.
-In most cases, initial diagnosis will involve taking a detailed look at your medical history.
+In most cases, the initial diagnosis will involve taking a detailed look at your medical history.
 After this, there will typically be a physical exam completed by a foot specialist (podiatrist), who will then use an X-ray, ultrasound or MRI to diagnose the issue.

 Foot ultrasounds are one of the most accurate methods for identifying foot/ankle arthritis.
 This painless procedure produces accurate images of your foot’s interior muscles and tendons, enabling podiatrists to visualise the extent of the issue at hand.

 What is the process for a Foot/Ankle Arthritis ultrasound?

-Using ultrasound to aid diagnosis foot/ankle arthritis may sound scary but it really isn’t anything to worry about.
+Using ultrasound to aid diagnosis of foot/ankle arthritis may sound scary but it really isn’t anything to worry about.
 The procedure only takes approximately 20 minutes to do and is entirely pain-free.

 Our podiatrists use this technique to produce accurate images of the muscles, ligaments, joints and tendons within your lower limbs.
-In doing so, this makes it a lot easier to visualise any issues present.
+Doing so makes it a lot easier to visualise any issues present.

 The typical process for a foot/ankle ultrasound runs as follows: